How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Acknowledgments

-The work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10052546].
-Shaoxiong Ji also received funding from UTTER's Financial Support for Third Parties.
-We acknowledge CSC-IT Center for Science, Finland for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through Finnish extreme scale call (project LumiNMT and MOOMIN) and the call from the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+This work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10052546].

+We acknowledge CSC-IT Center for Science, Finland for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through Finnish extreme scale call (project LumiNMT) and Czech Republic allocations issued by e-INFRA CZ, and IT4Innovations National Supercomputing Center.